IMERSS/detecting-local-extinction/content/docs/overview/extinction_criteria/index.md

->"The IUCN defines a taxon as ‘presumed extinct’ (in our case, equivalent to extirpated—or locally extinct) “when exhaustive surveys in known and/or expected habitat, at appropriate times (diurnal, seasonal, annual), throughout its historic range have failed to record an individual.”
+>"The IUCN defines a taxon as ‘presumed extinct’ (in our case, equivalent to extirpated—or locally extinct) “when exhaustive surveys in known and/or expected habitat, at appropriate times (diurnal, seasonal, annual), throughout its historic range have failed to record an individual (IUCN 2012)”

 However, it remains a major challenge to determine the evidentiary thresholds implied by these criteria (‘exhaustive’, ‘expected’, ‘appropriate’), not only to clarify the formal requirements